JournalFoundation/privatelocalchat/README.md

 This single-page web app provides a private frontend for large language model chat APIs.
 All conversation data is stored locally in your browser, allowing you to manage multiple chat threads without sending history to a remote server.

 ### Features
-- Inline configuration for API endpoint, token, and model selection.
+- Inline configuration for API base URL, token, and model selection.
 - Dynamic model list fetched from the configured endpoint (persisted per session).
 - Multiple chat threads with localStorage persistence.
 - Import/export of chat history and session configuration as JSON.